PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused restore, binary-adapter, terminal, core-guard, and architecture gate is `382 passed in 19.28s`.

+The preceding final mixed-singleton Concat path now retains stable, complete reconciliation evidence under its unchanged exact repair counter.
+Adapter planning, rewiring, positive-only pruning/layout synchronization, and the following placeholder-MatMul boundary are unchanged.

+This checkpoint extends the expanded related gate to `1213 passed in 29.96s`;
+the focused indexed-owner, terminal, core-guard, and architecture gate is `357 passed in 19.46s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.